About GBC

 The Gainesville Ballet Company is dedicated to promoting the appreciation, study, and performance of dance as an art form to as wide and diverse an audience as possible in the Gainesville and larger Northeast Georgia community.

-Our teachers, choreographers, and board of directors are committed to providing dance training and performance opportunities to dancers ranging in age from three years old through Brenau University dance majors.
-We take great pride in not only offering our dancers a world-class dance education but also in offering them a positive, nurturing environment where they can grow as dancers and as young people.
+Our faculty, choreographers, and board of directors are committed to providing dance training and performance opportunities to dancers ranging in age from three years old to Brenau University dance majors and adult beginners.
+We take great pride in offering our dancers a world-class dance education and a positive, nurturing environment where they can grow as dancers and as young people.

 The History

-The Gainesville Ballet Company is a non-profit organization comprised of its middle/high school dance students, as well as select Brenau University dance majors and professional dancers.
-In addition to providing a training ground for aspiring dancers, the Company presents such well known performances as The Nutcracker and an annual storybook ballet.
-In the past, the Company's "Dance Discovery" Program provided community outreach, which included ballet classes for the Boys and Girls Club, school matinees of the Nutcracker and the spring Storybook Ballet, a semi-annual coloring contest where winners from local elementary schools won free tickets to the ballet, and lecture/demonstrations for schools, nursing homes, and civic groups.
+The Gainesville Ballet Company is a non-profit organization comprised of middle/high school dance students, select Brenau University dance majors and professional dancers.
+In addition to providing a training ground for aspiring dancers, the Company annually presents well-known performances such as The Nutcracker and a Storybook Ballet.
+The Company's "Dance Discovery" program provides community outreach, including an introduction to ballet classes for underprivileged children, ballet lectures/demonstrations for various groups, and school matinees of the Nutcracker and the Storybook Ballet, with corresponding coloring contests.
+The contest winners from local elementary schools win free tickets to the ballet.
 Diane Callahan founded the Gainesville Ballet Company in 1974 to provide additional performing opportunities for her talented Gainesville School of Ballet (founded in 1969) students.

-The relationship of the Gainesville Ballet Company, the Gainesville School of Ballet, and Brenau University has spanned over 45 years.
-The partnership in conjunction with the tremendous volunteer efforts of dedicated individuals, small businesses, and corporations has allowed the Ballet to reach more than 5,000 children and 2,000 adults from 22 counties across the state of Georgia and beyond.
+For 50 years, the Gainesville Ballet Company and Brenau University have partnered to provide Northeast Georgia with access to professional quality ballet performances and instruction.
+In conjunction with the tremendous efforts of dedicated volunteers, individuals, small businesses, and corporations, this partnership has allowed the ballet to reach more than 5,000 children and 2,000 adults from 22 counties across Georgia and beyond.
 The Board of Directors, staff, and faculty are honored to bring a quality dance program to Northeast Georgia.

 The Legacy